oktadev/okta-blog/_source/_posts/2021-01-11-microprofile-graphql.md

 - **Java 11**: This tutorial uses Java 11.
 OpenJDK 11 will work just as well.
 You can find instructions on the [OpenJDK website](https://openjdk.java.net/install/).
 You can install OpenJDK using [Homebrew](https://brew.sh/).
 Alternatively, [SDKMAN](https://sdkman.io/) is another great option for installing and managing Java versions.
 - **Maven**: The MicroProfile starter uses Maven, a dependency management utility.
 It can be installed according to [the instructions on their website](https://maven.apache.org/install.html).
 You could also use  [SDKMAN](https://sdkman.io/) or [Homebrew](https://brew.sh/).
-- **Okta Developer Account**: You’ll be using Okta as an OAuth/OIDC provider to add JWT authentication and authorization to the application.
+- **Okta Developer Account**: You'll be using Okta as an OAuth/OIDC provider to add JWT authentication and authorization to the application.
 You can go to [our developer site](https://developer.okta.com/signup/) and sign up for a free developer account.
 - **HTTPie**: This is a powerful command-line HTTP request utility that you'll use to test the WebFlux server.
 Install it according to [the docs on their site](https://httpie.org/doc#installation).

 ## Create the Project Using the MicroProfile Starter